goreleaser/goreleaser/README.md

 GoReleaser is built for CI tools; you only need to [download and execute it](#integration-with-ci) in your build script.
 You can [customize](#release-customization) your release process by createing a `.goreleaser.yml` file.
-We are also working on integrating with package managers, we currently support Homebrew.
+We are also working on integrating with package managers, we currently support Home .

-The idea started with a [simple shell script](https://github.com/goreleaser/old-go-releaser), but it quickly became more complex and I also wanted to publish binaries via Homebrew.
+The idea started with a [simple shell script](https://github.com/goreleaser/old-go-releaser), but it quickly became more complex and I also wanted to publish binaries via Homebrew taps.

 ##  Quick start